Art and Craft

 (Information about the design and features of my offered instruments can be found in the instrument groups, individual models and the general terms and conditions).

-My instruments are played by musicians from all over the EU, neighboring countries, the USA, Australia, Israel, and elsewhere.
+All the instruments I offer are unique.
+To document the respective optimizations in terms of sound and feel, I have created detailed digital plans of their internal and external structure.
+They are played by musicians from all over the EU, neighboring countries, the USA, Australia, Israel, and elsewhere.
 Many of my instruments have been purchased by the following universities and conservatories: mdw Vienna, MUK Vienna, HfMT Cologne, HfM Würzburg, HfM Munich, Mozarteum Salzburg, Kunstuni Graz – and in these institutions, they have been made available to students to practice and perform on.

 Projects:

-Left: My prototype with a swan neck, a fingerboard baroque neck, and fan-shaped baring.
+Left: My prototype with a "swan neck", a fretboard baroque neck, and fan-shaped baring.

 Right: A replica, as exact as possible, of the original bent-neck lute by Jacob Langenwalder in 1627 / rebuilt to 11 courses by Matthias Greimbl in Kremsmünster in 1678.